-Mom's relied on her favorite rhubarb custard pie recipes when the rhubarb was ripe and in season.
+Mom's relied on her old fashioned rhubarb custard pie recipes when the rhubarb in her garden was ripe and in season.
 These homemade dessert pies with the sweetly tangy flavor of rhubarb are easy to make and taste absolutely delicious.

-I absolutely love a slice of old fashioned rhubarb pie served warm with a scoop of vanilla ice cream on top, but it's excellent when eaten cold from the fridge too.
+I love a slice of rhubarb pie served warm with a scoop of vanilla ice cream on top, but it's an excellent pie when eaten cold from the fridge too.

 Don't put it off any longer.
 Go get some rhubarb and make one of the covered, custard, or meringue style pies — they are all absolutely delicious.